plenoptic-org/plenoptic/docs/tutorials/models/portilla_simoncelli/ps_optimization.md

 In our experiments, using LBFGS results in lower loss for a given duration of synthesis time than using Adam or the original MATLAB code, across a variety of target images and initializations.
 Additionally, the loss continues to decrease beyond the point when the alternatives have started to converge.

 LBFGS has many keyword arguments that users are able to tweak.
-From our experiments, we found that the following dictionary performs best:
+From our experiments, we found that the following dictionary does a good job of balancing the tradeoff between reducing the loss as far as possible and overall synthesis duration:

 ```{code-block} python
 opt_kwargs = {